The M\"obius Game: A Quantum-Inspired Test of General Relativity

-This inequality is {\em tight\/} in the strongest sense: It defines a facet of the convex body of correlations~$p(a|s,r,x)$ that satisfy static causal order.
+which never exceeds~$11/12$.
+This inequality is {\em tight\/} in the strongest sense: It defines a facet of the convex body of correlations~$p(a|s,r,x)$ that satisfy static causal order~(Eq.~\eqref{eq:correlations}).
+The above constraint~$n\geq 6$ is due to the fact that the smallest Möbius graph has six vertices.
 In the longer version of this Letter, we present further facet-defining inequalities for any number of agents~$n\geq 2$.

 {\it Geometric Representation.---}In a first part towards deriving the above inequality, we represent the set of correlations~$p(a|s,r,x)$ that satisfy Eq.~\eqref{eq:correlations} geometrically.
 This is done by associating to each such conditional probability distribution the vector~$\bm p:=(p(0|s,r,x))_{(s,r,x)}$.
 It is evident that the resulting body~$\mathcal P_n\subseteq\mathbb R^{2n(n-1)}$ forms a~{\em convex polytope,} i.e., it is the convex hull of a finite number of vectors, or, equivalently, it is the intersection of a~finite number of halfspaces.
 The inequality~\eqref{eq:ineq} defines such a halfspace.
 In the next few paragraphs, we will derive that halfspace from the set~$\ext(\mathcal P_n)$ of extremal vectors of~$\mathcal P_n$.
 We achieve this by first {\em projecting\/} the polytope to a lower-dimensional one~$\mathcal Q_n$.
 As it turns out, the polytope~$\mathcal Q_n$ is but the polytope of {\em directed acyclic graphs (DAGs).} Then, we {\em recycle\/} the facet-defining inequalities of~$\mathcal Q_n$, which were derived in Ref.~\cite{acyclic1985}, and lift them to~$\mathcal P_n$.
-The reader satisfied with that sketch and not looking for more details may safely skip to the section \hyperlink{par:relativity}{Relativity} where we discuss the relativistic setup.
+The reader satisfied with that sketch and not looking for more details may safely skip to the section \hyperlink{par:relativity}{Relativity} where we discuss the relativistic setting.

 {\it Properties.---}The polytope~$\mathcal P_n$ has three crucial properties: It is {\em full-dimensional,\/} all extremal points are {\em deterministic,} and it is what we call {\em ``pairwise centrally symmetric.''} The first property states that the specification of the~$2n(n-1)$ probabilities are {\em necessary\/} to identify~$p(a|s,r,x)$ within~$\mathcal P_n$.
 The second property states~$\ext(\mathcal P_n)\in\{0,1\}^{2n(n-1)}$.
 The third property is a~specific form of {\em central symmetry:} If~$\bm p=(\bm p_0,\bm p_1)$ is an extremal point, where we use~$\bm p_b:=(p(0|s,r,b))_{(s,r)}$, then so is~$(\bm p_0\oplus \bm e_{s',r'}, \bm p_1\oplus \bm e_{s',r'})$ for any~$s',r'$, where~$\bm e_{s',r'}$ is the all-zero vector with a one in dimension~$(s',r')$.
 To see this, consider the strategy that generates the former correlations, and modify it by letting the ``receiver'' flip the output bit upon input~$s',r'$.